 Similar to ardent Trump supporters, once you strip away all the bumper sticker slogans and media talking points of those who are behind the CHAZ / CHOP movement, you’ll find something buried deep beneath that deserves to be heard.
 While I disagree with the methods used to get to this place, we should try to learn from it.

 1) The Lock down Release Valve – We literally locked down the entire country without offering a healthy release valve.
 Traditional outlets for recreation were all shutdown: bars, concerts, movies, and sporting events.
-As a result, many students and unemployed individuals took to the streets, partly out of boredom, partly out of anger, and also for the sheer fun of it.
+As a result, many students, the unemployed, and political radicals took to the streets, partly out of boredom, partly out of anger, and also for the sheer fun of it.

-2) Covid 19 Boredom – The pandemic and subsequent lock down put plenty of young citizens out of work, as the saying goes idle hands do the work of the devil.
+2) Covid 19 Boredom – Perhaps a subset of the first point, the pandemic and subsequent lock down put plenty of young citizens out of work, as the saying goes idle hands do the work of the devil.

 4) Student Debt – Student debt is astronomical leading to an entire generation of students who correctly argue that the notion of working hard and picking yourself up by your bootstraps won’t get you the same return that the prior generation was able to achieve.
 This is not an excuse for destroying a city yet it does create a negative outlook on the future.

 5) Better Living Through Chemistry – There is an increasingly higher number of young adults taking a variety of prescription medication for anxiety, depression and other mental ailments, the consequences we don’t know of yet.
 Is it any surprise that a socially isolated and drugged society would lash out in this fashion?

 6) Likes and Tweets – Social media and media in general are more polarizing than ever.
 These platforms incentivize outage, pouring fuel on a variety of negative emotions.